ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

 - Visualizing the per-channel means/stds directly inside ComfyUI via a `LATENT`→`IMAGE` helper node makes it easier to spot channels worth gating, and the rendering math is lightweight enough to run in pure NumPy without pulling matplotlib into the dependency tree.
+Adding inline axis ticks and channel indices removed the guesswork when correlating bars with latent channels.